 Creighton’s two-year accelerated JD program (AJD) allows students to earn their law degree in two years instead of three years.
 Students in the AJD program take classes in four regular semesters (fall and spring) and two summer sessions.

-Creighton’s part-time JD program allows students to obtain their JD in four to six years.
+Creighton’s Reduced Schedule/Part-Time JD program allows students to obtain their JD in four to six years.
 Students attend classes with full-time students, but take a course load that fits their busy lives.

 Dual Degree Programs